twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 We'll first focus on writing automated tests for our code that runs in the browser.
 This accounts for portions of our simple application that our users directly interact with.
 We'll primarily write tests for our React components, but first it may make sense to refactor our code a bit to make it more conducive to testing.

 ### Refactoring for ease of testing
 The [most recent version of our names application][repo-v1] contains all of our source files organized into a flat structure.
 While this is a reasonable hierarchy for such a small number of files, it doesn't scale very well.
 As we add more files to handle configuration, testing, and to support better modularization of our application, we'll need a better-defined structure for our project.
 To start, let's move our 3 React components and the Falcor model file into a new directory named "app".
 Let's also move our webpack configuration file into a root-level "config" directory, and finally our index.html file into a "site" directory.
-This new "site" directory will contain all publicly accessible resources, so the webpack-generated bundle JavaScript should also live here.
+This new "site" directory will contain all publicly accessible resources, so the Webpack-generated JavaScript bundle should _also_ live here.
 After this initial reorganization, our project looks like this:

 ```
 .